How to Remove EXIF Data in Java with GroupDocs.Redaction – Complete Guide

 1. Free Trial: Start with a free trial to explore the functionalities.

-2. Temporary License: Obtain a temporary license if you need extended access beyond the trial period.
+2. Temporary License: Obtain a temporary license for extended evaluation.

-3. Purchase: If satisfied, proceed to purchase a full license for commercial use.
+3. Purchase: Buy a full license for commercial use.

 Basic Initialization and Setup